 The most current description is the one you are now reading here on the website, which we continuously maintain and update.
 Individual aspects and previous versions are documented in the following publications.

 We regularly conduct training and executive talks on the SPMM

 Trainings and executive talks on the SPMM are available in different formats:

 An event’s scope depends on the associated learning objectives, ranging from a two-hour introduction to multiple-day, highly interactive and individualised workshops.
-For an overview, visit our Performance Management Academy’s website (Go to website).
+For an overview, visit our Performance Management Academy’s website.
 For organisation-specific events, kindly contact us.

 The SPMM was developed at the Chair of Controlling / Performance Management and the Hilti Lab for Integrated Performance Management at the University of St. Gallen.
 As part of the Institute of Accounting, Control and Auditing, our research, teaching, and knowledge transfer focus on performance management and business analytics.